VP Kamala Harris postpones MTV event due to Hollywood writers' strike - ExBulletin

 VP Kamala Harris postpones MTV event due to Hollywood writers’ strike

-WASHINGTON (AP) The Hollywood writers’ strike that is scolding the television and movie industries has now scrambled the White House’s schedule.
+WASHINGTON (AP) Hollywood writers’ strike which harasses the television and film industries has now scrambled the White House’s schedule.

-An MTV mental health special scheduled to feature Vice President Kamala Harris next week has been postponed, according to her office.
+An MTV mental health special that was to feature Vice President Kamala Harris next week has been postponed, according to his office.

+A person familiar with the decision said Harris opted not to attend the Los Angeles-area event because it would have been considered crossing the picket line.
+It’s a political stalemate for Democrats who are counting on the support of the unions.

+The person was not authorized to discuss the issue publicly and spoke on condition of anonymity about the decision to postpone the conversation from MTV’s Mental Health Day of Action.

 |